clemak27/clemak27.github.io/content/linux_setup/index.md

 Arch with NixOS.

-There are 2 things I find great about Nix: The whole system-configuration in declared in one file, and the system is setup exactly the way it is defined, with all packages and customizations.
+There are 2 things I find great about Nix: The whole system-configuration in declared in one file, and the system is set up exactly the way it is defined, with all packages and customizations.
 The second is the awesome nix_shell, that creates local development environments in an awesome way.
 Want to see how your node14 application works with node16?
 Just create a nix-shell without